-- The applicant has no relevant convictions (those that are set out in Schedule 7 of the Act). - 2.57.
+- The applicant has no relevant convictions (those that are set out in Schedule 7 of the Act). - 2.56.
 Where the permit is refused, the Licensing Authority will notify the applicant of its intention to refuse and the reasons for the refusal.
 The applicant will then have an opportunity to make representations orally, in writing or both and will have a right of appeal against any decision made.
-The Licensing Authority shall also expect that the information as specified above at 2.56 shall be available to its officers when conducting an inspection of the premises - 2.58.
-Where the Permit has been granted the Licensing Authority will issue the permit as soon as is reasonably practicable and in any event in line with the Regulations issued by the Secretary of State.
-The permit will then remain in effect for 10 years unless it has lapsed, surrendered or has been forfeited. - 2.59.
-Applications for unlicensed FEC permits will be available on the Council's website or by contacting the Licensing Service. - 2.60.
-The Licensing Authority expects applicants for unlicensed FEC Permits to adopt BACTA's voluntary Code of Practice for Amusement with Prizes Machines in Family Entertainment Centres.
-This Code of Practice promotes awareness of social responsibility and acknowledges that proactive specific and appropriate commitment will be given to educating children and young persons, thereby minimising the potential for harm.
+The Licensing Authority shall also expect that the information as specified above at 2.56 shall be available to its officers when conducting an inspection of the premises - 2.57.
+Where the Permit has been granted, the Licensing Authority will issue the permit as soon as is reasonably practicable and in any event in line with the Regulations issued by the Secretary of State.
+The permit will then remain in effect for 10 years unless it has lapsed, surrendered or has been forfeited. - 2.58.
+Applications for unlicensed FEC permits will be available on the Council's website or by contacting the Licensing Service.